ros-tooling/community/.github/pull_request_template.md

 # Working Group Modification Pull Request

-This template should be used for all contributions to this Working Group (projects or charter).
+Use this template for all contributions to Projects or Governance of this Working Group.
-For membership changes (except Subproject Owner, see Modify Project below), please open an issue instead using the appropriate issue template.
+For membership changes (except Subproject Owner, use Modify Project below), please instead open an issue using the appropriate issue template.

-Choose the relevant section for this pull request below, and delete the rest.
+Use the relevant following section and delete the rest, as well as this introduction, for this Pull Request's content.

 # Add Project